 IKEA has this deal several times a year.
 For more details see the IKEA Foods Page.

-Terms of Deal: Offer valid for existing and new IKEA Family members only.
+Terms of IKEA Labor Day Deal: Offer valid for existing and new IKEA Family members.
 Restaurant purchase must be consumed on the premises.
 Limit one restaurant receipt per store discount.
 Home furnishings purchase must be made the same day as the restaurant purchase.
 Not valid on IKEA Gift Card purchases.
 Simply hand over your IKEA Restaurant receipt with the coupon to the store cashier to have your discount applied.
 Total home furnishing purchase must be $100 or more before tax.
-Offer valid Saturday, July 1 through Sunday, July 2, 2017 only at participating IKEA stores.
+Offer valid Saturday, September 2 through Monday, September 4, 2017 only at participating IKEA stores.
 Offer not valid at IKEA Stoughton, IKEA Carson, IKEA Columbus and IKEA New Haven.

 About Ikea (from Wikipedia)